 Positions and jobs within this career field usually focus on aiding inmates in re-entering society and reducing recidivism rates.
-These counselors work with their clients dealing with such issues as parenting concerns, child support, educational training, and vocational training (i.e,. resume development, interview techniques, job placement).
+These counselors work with their clients dealing with such issues as parenting concerns, child support, educational training, and vocational training (i.e. resume development, interview techniques, job placement).
 Additionally, counselors help their clients by teaching life-skills and creating opportunities and resources for helping their clients develop, practice and maintain these skills.

 A forensic psychologist may select a career path where he or she focuses almost exclusively on research, ranging from examination of eyewitness testimony to improving interrogation methods.
-Some forensic psychology researchers devote themselves to examing and developing the usefullness of specialized tests that are designed to help in the assessment of individuals in a variety of legal settings (e.g., instruments designed to help assess a criminal defendants' ability to participate in the criminal justice process).
+Some forensic psychology researchers devote themselves to examining and developing the usefulness of specialized tests that are designed to help in the assessment of individuals in a variety of legal settings (e.g., instruments designed to help assess a criminal defendants' ability to participate in the criminal justice process).
 Forensic psychologists who choose this career path will also be required to examine the effectiveness of various treatments for different kinds of populations (e.g., effectiveness of specialized treatments for batterers or sex offenders).
 Other forensic psychologists study the impact of victimization or abuse, or the factors that put people at risk for criminal behavior, violent behavior, or victimization.

 - Sex Offenders

 Jobs with the sex offender population include conducting assessments, providing individual, family and group therapy, and planning a community discharge.
 Other job duties in this area center on conducting extensive interviews and evaluations with clients and their families.
 As with all aspects of forensic psychology, counselors actively work to lower recidivism rates with this population.